pbssubhash/web-minifier/README.md

 # web-minifier.rb
 Compiles html/js/css files into one html file and minifies everything.
-Give it a try with your webpage!
+Give it a try with your projects.
+- Will not work with dynamically loaded files
+- Very basic working script

 ## Why?
 - You can compile/minify your content into a single file